CSX Corporation (CSX) Shares Down Despite Recent Market Volatility

-CSX Corporation (NASDAQ: CSX)’s stock price has decreased by -0.42 compared to its previous closing price of 31.28.
-Despite this, the company has experienced a 1.30% gain in its stock price over the last five trading sessions.
+CSX Corporation (NASDAQ: CSX)’s stock price has decreased by -0.91 compared to its previous closing price of 29.76. but the company has seen a -5.33% decline in its stock price over the last five trading sessions.
 The Wall Street Journal reported on 01/25/23 that Railroads Predict Muted Earnings Growth This Year

 Is It Worth Investing in CSX Corporation (NASDAQ: CSX) Right Now?

-CSX Corporation (NASDAQ: CSX) has a higher price-to-earnings ratio of 15.99x compared to its average ratio. compared to its average ratio and a 36-month beta value of 1.23.
-Analysts have mixed views on the stock, with 14 analysts rating it as a “buy,” 5 as “overweight,” 9 as “hold,” and 1 as “sell.”
+The price-to-earnings ratio for CSX Corporation (NASDAQ: CSX) is above average at 15.14x.
+The 36-month beta value for CSX is also noteworthy at 1.23.
+There are mixed opinions on the stock, with 14 analysts rating it as a “buy,” 5 rating it as “overweight,” 9 rating it as “hold,” and 1 rating it as “sell.”

 Sponsored

-The average price point forecasted by analysts for CSX Corporation (CSX) is $34.28, which is $3.25 above the current market price.
-The public float for CSX is 2.05B, and currently, short sellers hold a 0.82% ratio of that float.
-The average trading volume of CSX on March 06, 2023 was 13.26M shares.
+The average price estimated by analysts for CSX is $34.28, which is $4.91 above than the current price.
+The public float for CSX is 2.05B, and at present, short sellers hold a 1.06% of that float.
+The average trading volume of CSX on March 13, 2023 was 13.32M shares.

 CSX’s Market Performance

-The stock of CSX Corporation (CSX) has seen a 1.30% increase in the past week, with a -1.39% drop in the past month, and a -4.71% fall in the past quarter.
-The volatility ratio for the week is 2.40%, and the volatility levels for the past 30 days are at 2.38% for CSX.
-The simple moving average for the last 20 days is -0.53% for CSX stock, with a simple moving average of 1.19% for the last 200 days.
+CSX stock saw a decrease of -5.33% in the past week, with a monthly decline of -7.70% and a quarterly a decrease of -4.59%.
+The volatility ratio for the week is 2.77%, and the volatility levels for the last 30 days are 2.52% for CSX Corporation (CSX).
+The simple moving average for the last 20 days is -4.34% for CSX stock, with a simple moving average of -4.05% for the last 200 days.

 Analysts’ Opinion of CSX